 Year of call 2012

-Richard appears in all levels of the Court and Tribunal system, whether alone or led, and accepts instructions from freeholders and management companies as well as tenants, leaseholders and local authorities.
-Where appropriate, Richard appears as sole counsel in the High Court and is currently being led in the Court of Appeal.
+Richard appears in all levels of the Court and Tribunal system, whether alone or led, and accepts instructions from freeholders, LPA receivers and mortgagees as well as management companies, leaseholders and borrowers.
+Where appropriate, Richard appears as sole counsel in the High Court and has appeared without a leader in the Court of Appeal.

 Prior to pupillage, Richard read History at Gonville and Caius College, University of Cambridge and is a Denning, Hardwick & Eastham Scholar of Lincoln’s Inn.